sanderdlm/chrome-pdf-bundle/README.md

 Configuration
 -------------

 The bundle relies on a working, up-to-date Chrome/Chromium instance to work.
-You specify the binary in your .env file.
+You must specify the binary in your .env file.

 ```yaml
 # .env or .env.local